aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## Cool!
 Now, how does it fit in with Jamf?

-AWS announced our partnership with Jamf in mid-2022, starting with **[enrollment](https://www.jamf.com/resources/press-releases/jamf-works-with-aws-to-manage-and-provide-an-added-layer-of-security-to-amazon-ec2-mac-instances-at-scale/)**, and have added **[support and integration for Jamf Private Access](https://www.jamf.com/resources/press-releases/jamf-announces-new-integration-with-aws/)**.
-New for 2023, **[LastMile](lastmile/README.md)** is a script that guides a user to complete profile-based enrollment to allow configuration profiles, System Extensions, and much more.
-We’re constantly working on new integrations, too—stay tuned to this page for more!
+AWS announced our partnership with Jamf in mid-2022, starting with **[agent-based enrollment](https://www.jamf.com/resources/press-releases/jamf-works-with-aws-to-manage-and-provide-an-added-layer-of-security-to-amazon-ec2-mac-instances-at-scale/)**, and have added **[support and integration for Jamf Private Access](https://www.jamf.com/resources/press-releases/jamf-announces-new-integration-with-aws/)**.
+Full automation is now available in [the `amazon-ec2-mac-mdm-enrollment-automation` repository here.](https://github.com/aws-samples/amazon-ec2-mac-mdm-enrollment-automation)

 ## My apps and automations are getting more complex, what about development?